joelzamboni/joelzamboni.com/content/posts/soul-level-coaching-framework-prompt.md

 ## How to Use It

+### For ChatGPT
+1. Copy the prompt above using the copy button
+2. Paste it into a new ChatGPT conversation
-**For ChatGPT:** Simply paste this prompt and ask ChatGPT to use what it knows about you from your conversation history and memory features.
+3. Ask ChatGPT to use what it knows about you from your conversation history and memory features

+### For Claude
+1. Copy the prompt above using the copy button
+2. Paste it into your Claude conversation
-**For Claude:** Paste this prompt and ask Claude to look into your past conversations within the current project or chat history.
+3. Ask Claude to look into your past conversations within the current project or chat history

 The AI will analyze patterns from your previous interactions and apply this framework to what it already knows about how you think, communicate, and approach problems.